lpgaff/chisqsurface/README.md

 ```

 This should not be done for the target in a Gosia2 calculation, where a certain amount of minimisation should be allowed, say 20 steps, with a reasonable chisq condition of ~0.001.
-If making a full correlated error analysis using standard Gosia, then you will also want to perform a full minimisation at each step, but the matrix elements of interest should then be fixed in the ME section.
-This can be done by setting the lower and upper limits to be equal (as per the Gosia manual).

 ```
 OP,REST